Board Framework & Election Procedures

 Board Member Qualities

-- Commitment: Serving as an LRIW board member is both an honor and a reward, but it requires a demonstrated commitment to the organization and its mission and goals.
+- Commitment: Serving as an LRW board member is both an honor and a reward, but it requires a demonstrated commitment to the organization and its mission and goals.
 Board members are required to attend each board meeting, serve or assist on committees, and be available to members.

 - Time to Serve: Participating fully in association activities requires extra time to prepare for travel and attend meetings.
 Board members usually commit to two to three hours per month to prepare for and participate in conference calls/board meetings.

-- Sound Judgment and Integrity: Being an LRIW board member means that decisions you make must be tempered with good judgment and integrity, you must also consider what is in the best interest of the LRIW as whole.
+- Sound Judgment and Integrity: Being an LRW board member means that decisions you make must be tempered with good judgment and integrity, you must also consider what is in the best interest of the LRIW as whole.
 Discussions held at board meetings are strictly confidential.

 - Reimbursement: Board members are responsible for their own travel to and from meetings of the board.
 There is no financial compensation for serving on the board.

 - Time Commitment: Attend each board meeting, serve or assist on committees and be available to members, other leaders, estimated to require 2 – 3 hours per month.
-Board meetings are typically held on a monthly basis via conference call with one or two in-person board meetings during LRIW events.
+Board meetings are typically held on a monthly basis via conference call with one or two in-person board meetings during LRW events.

 - Board members have the opportunity to meet and work with other rail industry leaders.